datafolklabs/cement-gitbook/contributing.md

 ## Guidelines for Code Contributions

-If you are new to Cement, looking for something quick to fix, or just want an opportunity to contribute to the project... the best place to start is to review the issues labeled as `low-hanging-fruit` on [Github](https://github.com/datafolklabs/cement/labels/low-hanging-fruit).
+If you are new to Cement, looking for something quick to fix, or just want an opportunity to contribute to the project, the best place to start is to review the issues labeled as `low-hanging-fruit` on [Github](https://github.com/datafolklabs/cement/labels/low-hanging-fruit).

 All contributors should attempt to abide by the following: